Nextdoor’s SPAC investor deck paints a picture of sizable scale and sticky users – TechCrunch

 So, what will public investors get the chance to buy into at the new, higher price?
 To answer that we’ll have to turn to the company’s SPAC investor deck.

-Our general observations are that while Nextdoor’s SPAC deck does have some regular annoyances, it offers are clear-eyed look at the company’s financial performance both in historical terms and in terms of what it might accomplish in the future.
+Our general observations are that while Nextdoor’s SPAC deck does have some regular annoyances, it offers a clear-eyed look at the company’s financial performance both in historical terms and in terms of what it might accomplish in the future.
 Our usual mockery of SPAC charts mostly doesn’t apply.
 Let’s begin.

 Nextdoor’s SPAC pitch